apache/tez/tez-dist/src/docker/README.md

    * Create a directory `tez-plugins` and add all required jars.

-   * Uncomment the following lines in docker compose under the `tez-am` and `tez-child` services to mount this directory as a volume to `/opt/tez/plugins` in the docker container.
+   * Uncomment the following lines in docker compose under the `tez-am` services to mount this directory as a volume to `/opt/tez/plugins` in the docker container.

      ```yaml
      volumes: